What is student learning outcomes assessment?

-Outcomes assessment is a systematic process of continuous improvement that involves the collection, analysis, and interpretation of information regarding student learning and the use of that information to modify and improve student learning and teaching at the course, program, and institutional level.
-Outcomes assessment is a collaborative effort between faculty, staff, students, alumni, and the business community to ensure that Walsh students are meeting the student learning outcomes that have been established by each program and student related departments at Walsh.
+Student learning outcomes assessment is a systematic process of continuous improvement that involves the collection, analysis, and interpretation of information regarding student learning and the use of that information to modify and improve student learning and teaching at the course, program, and institutional level.
+Student learning outcomes assessment is a collaborative effort between faculty, staff, students, alumni, and the business community to ensure that Walsh students are meeting the student learning outcomes that have been established by each program and student related departments at Walsh.

-Outcomes assessment demonstrates to our stakeholders, public policy-makers and regional accreditors that Walsh graduates have successfully attained the learning goals and objectives defined by each program as well as achieving institutional core competencies.
-In addition, outcomes assessment provides accountability measures to meet the requirements mandated by The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA) (www.ncahlc.org
+Student learning outcomes assessment demonstrates to our stakeholders, public policy-makers and regional accreditors that Walsh graduates have successfully attained the learning goals and objectives defined by each program as well as achieving institutional core competencies.
+In addition, student learning outcomes assessment provides accountability measures to meet the requirements mandated by The Higher Learning Commission (HLC) (www.hlcommission.org

-The information obtained through outcomes assessment is one method used to improve student learning and teaching at the course, program, and institutional level and to ensure continuous quality improvement in all programs.
-Outcomes assessment also provides the means to improve the overall institutional effectiveness of Walsh College.
+The information obtained through student learning outcomes assessment is one method used to improve student learning and teaching at the course, program, and institutional level and to ensure continuous quality improvement in all programs.
+Student learning outcomes assessment also provides the means to improve the overall institutional effectiveness of Walsh College.

 All or some students may be required to take one or more examinations designed to measure the level of achievement in each Core Competency and achievement in their program as a prerequisite to graduation.
 Unless otherwise specifically stated in an individual program, no minimum score or level of achievement is required for graduation.